GiorgioManzoni/PAUS_code/README.txt

      The files that I use are just the total cosmos sample and the paus matched with the cosmos information (jorge query).
      Remember that I am using the production 701 (that is a photoz production) and in this production all the observed paus data belong to the cosmos field (i.e. I am not loosing PAUS data when doing the join with COSMOS).

+008 - 011: comparison of the half-light radius in the following catalogues: COSMOS / CFHTLS-D2 / CFHTLS-D3 / CFHTLenS-W3 in order to understand if CFHTLenS is a good parent catalogue for PAUS (i.e. if it has the same definition of half-light radius as in COSMOS which has already bin used for reducing the PAUS data in the COSMOS field).